What Size Heat Pump For 1600 Sq Ft?

 Examine The Structure’s Insulation

-Inspect the type of insulation used in your building.
-Again, check the construction plans to know what type of insulation material is used in the floors, walls, or ceilings.
+Again, check the construction plans to know what type of insulation material is used on the floors, walls, or ceilings.

 Apart from that, you should also consider the size and placement of the windows, air tightness, and sun exposure to determine the effectiveness of the insulation of your building.